amwillson/amwillson.github.io/_pages/teaching.md

 * Attended University of Notre Dame Inclusive Pedagogy Short Course (Winter 2021)
 * Co-organized two workshops for the Ecological Forecasting Initiative on inclusive pedagogy and ecological forecasting education (Summer 2021)
+* Ongoing member of the Education and Diversity, Equity, and Inclusion Working Groups in the [Ecological Forecasting Initative](https://ecoforecast.org)